Tips and Advice on Traveling Solo on Safari in Uganda

 I can not express my gratitude enough for helping me organize this trip to Uganda! t has exceeded my expectations, and I have had the best time!
 Raveling solo female, I always felt at ease and welcomed everywhere!
 Everyone from the staff at lodges and restaurants to rangers and guides has shown me the highest respect and friendliness.
 I have never been to a country with such happy and friendly people!

 All the activities I’ve done during the week have been exciting, and I’ve seen so much beautiful nature and amazing landscapes.
-I also learned much from the rangers about animals, plants, and the environment. the safaris have shown me amazing animals very close.
+The Rangers also taught me much about animals, plants, and the environment.
+The safaris have shown me amazing animals very close.
 The gorilla tracking in Bwindi is the highlight and a truly once-in-a-lifetime experience!

 The drive between different parks and areas of the country showed me the beautiful landscapes and variety of nature that Uganda has to offer. t was almost a safari itself!